ckeditor/ckeditor4-docs/docs/features/colorbutton/README.md

 {@img assets/img/colorbutton_06.gif Picked colors are preserved in custom palette.}

-The most recently used color is always added to the beginning - if color was already present in the history, it is simply moved to the first position.
-Text and background colors are tracked separately, in respective color panels.
+The most recently used color is always added to the beginning - if a color was already present in the history, it is simply moved to the first position.
+Text and background colors are tracked separately, in their respective color panels.

-As mentioned earlier there already may be some colors in the history even if you haven't yet picked any, thanks to the {@link features/colorbutton/README#color-suggestions Color Suggestions feature}.
-The number of colors preserved in the history can be controlled using {@linkapi CKEDITOR.config.colorButton_historyRowLimit colorButton_historyRowLimit configuration option}.
+As mentioned before, there already may be some colors in the history even if you haven't yet picked any, thanks to the {@link features/colorbutton/README#color-suggestions Color Suggestions feature}.
+The number of colors preserved in the history can be controlled using the {@linkapi CKEDITOR.config.colorButton_historyRowLimit colorButton_historyRowLimit configuration option}.

 ## Text and Background Color Demo